Justinfan827/GatsbyBlog/src/pages/kpcb_headspace_review.md

 Of course there is!
 I love Headspace, but nothing is perfect.
 There is always room for improvement.

 1. I wish the ‘add a buddy’ feature was fleshed out more.
 There needs to be more interaction with other Headspace users than just viewing their statistics.
 Perhaps a mini Q & A style blog where individuals can share their personal experiences and success stories with using Headspace, or a ‘group meditation’ feature which allows individuals to join live meditation sessions led by a trained instructor.
 2. There isn’t any reusability in the sessions / courses.
 Once you’re finished with a course, there is no way to save it in any way to explore again.
-I would like to see a search feture so I could find specific sessions.
+I would like to see a search feature so I could find specific sessions.
 It would also be very helpful if users could create their own set of courses (perhaps sharing those packs with others) to create an even more personal experience.
 3. I love reading about the scientific research on meditation, but I understand that research papers aren’t the easiest to read.
 Currently, users can visit the website to view the research, but it isn't really accessible.
 It would be great to have a way to view the research in the app.
 For example, leverage the already existing animations that explain meditation concepts and create short summaries that cite research publications, or create a blog style feature where users can browse a library of research papers that have been simplified and shortened.

 ---